 So going back to those communication, listening and discretionary skills that might be missing from your talent.
 Study and discuss their McQuaig reports.
 You might find quick wins in the area of facilitation skills.
 Perhaps team members don’t feel listened to in discussions or that meetings rapidly get out of hand and end without action.

 Financial literacy is something of a voodoo subject.
 There’s more than a whiff of ‘let’s gloss over that’ when it come to finance with non-finance people.
 But it’s surprisingly easy to be financially literate, as long as you attend the right training course.

-Or maybe your talent is ace with their content, but struggles to verbally deliver on stage or in more impromptu situations.
-If the former, The Polished Presenter is the ideal foundation from which to develop terrific presentation skills.
-And, if the latter, the globally acclaimed Think On Your Feet® will revolutionise how they speak in those less formal situations where reputations and deals are often won or lost.
+Or maybe your talent is ace with their content, but struggles to verbally deliver on stage or even in less formal situations.
+The Polished Presenter is the ideal foundation from which to develop terrific presentation skills.
+These skills are just as essential in pitches and team meetings as they are when presenting to a room full of strangers.
+It’s in these smaller gatherings where reputations and deals are often won or lost.